Here’s an experiment. Read the following paragraph once:

 When it comes to workplace communications, lack of context is just one of the ways the brain can get thrown off course, and when it happens in email, it can lead to misunderstandings, frustrations or even conflict.

-When was the last time you got an email that really ticked you off, only to realize later that you made erroneous assumptions about what the other person meant?
+When was the last time you got an email that really ticked you off, only to realise later that you made erroneous assumptions about what the other person meant?
 Or maybe you’ve been on the receiving end of an “enigmatic email” that leaves you wondering, “Did I do something wrong?”

 You might also have been surprised or annoyed by the reactions to some of the messages you’ve sent.
 Is there one person who never seems to read any of your emails?
 Someone who’s always misconstruing everything you say, no matter how much detail you give them?